 “4.
 ‘Record’ means any information kept, held, filed, produced or reproduced by, with or for an agency or the state legislature, in any physical form whatsoever including, but not limited to, reports, statements, examinations, memoranda, opinions, folders, files, books, manuals, pamphlets, forms, papers, designs, drawings, maps, photos, letters, microfilms, computer tapes or discs, rules, regulations or codes.”

-New York State Archives Guidance on Managing Social Media Records
+Guidance from the New York State Archives on Managing Social Media Records

 New York State Archives Guidance